KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 1.4.1 CMake and Project Files
 =============================

-.. container:: windows
+.. only:: windows

 	For the Microsoft Windows OpenXR project, we'll use CMake to create the solution and project files for Visual Studio.
 	Create a directory where the code will go, we'll call this the *workspace* directory.

-.. container:: linux
+.. only:: linux

 	You can use any code editor and/or compiler with OpenXR; this tutorial will use Visual Studio Code as an example.
 For the Linux OpenXR project, we'll use CMake alongside VS Code to build the project.
 Create a directory where the code will go, we'll call this the *workspace* directory.
 Open Visual Studio Code and from the File menu, select "Open Folder..."